 What is Spinner Dominoes?

-Spinner Dominoes is a unique take on the classic game of dominoes, with a slight twist to the typical rule-set.
-Spinner Dominoes include “spinner” tiles, which act as wild cards, which can serve as a substitute for any other tile.
+Spinner Dominoes is a unique take on the classic game of dominoes, with a slight twist to the typical rule set.
+Spinner Dominoes include “spinner” tiles, which act as wild cards and can serve as a substitute for any other tile.